LEARN MORE

-PrEP is ARV medicine that can be taken by HIV-negative people before exposure to HIV to prevent infection.
+PrEP is ARV medicine that can be taken by people who are HIV negative before exposure to HIV to prevent them getting HIV.
+It can take the form of an oral tablet, a vaginal ring, or an injection.

-PrEP is an HIV prevention option and, where possible, should be used in combination with other interventions such as condoms.
+PrEP is an HIV prevention option, and – where possible – it should be used in combination with other options such as condoms.

 Pre means “before” – ie taking meds before you have sex (and also afterwards).